About Our Offices

 Ms. Clara Ospina White is a native of Bogota, Colombia, where she studied law and jurisprudence.
 She has lived in several different countries, including Italy, Colombia and the United States.
 For several years, she was an active and vital member of the Memphis Latina Community.
 Now she has relocated with her husband John to Marina del Rey, California.

 The Executive Office for Immigration Review (EOIR) does not release public statistics on the percentage of appeals that are granted or denied.
 However, as of early 2017, the best available information indicates the success rate is definitely lower than 50% – perhaps even much lower.
 With odds that are so difficult, it is extremely important to hire an appellate attorney who is demonstrably experienced and competent.

 Here are some notable success stories from Dr. Triche’s appellate work.
 It is important to note that every case is different, and a past record of victories must not be construed as an assurance of a favorable result in any individual case.
 MD R. Attorneys 19-307.1, cmt.
 2 (Westlaw 2017).

-Names in these stories have been altered to protect the privacy of the clients.
+Unless otherwise indicated, the names in these stories have been altered to protect the privacy of the clients.

 Dr. Triche fields questions from callers on Radio Ambiente Caliente in Memphis.